demisto/content-docs/content-repo/extra-docs/packs/Phishing-Campaign.md

   ![image](https://user-images.githubusercontent.com/53567272/128185701-12025b48-0a2b-4e38-b4eb-c7c96fe285f6.png)

+The Campaign Overview tab consists of dynamic sections.
+These sections are based on the context inside the Phishing Campaign incident.
+It uses the context to dynamically fetch information from the related Phishing incidents and display aggregated data in the Phishing Campaign incident.

+The context is managed through the Detect & Manage Phishing Campaign playbook, and should not be modified manually.

   |Layout Section| Description |
   |--|--|
   |Campaign Summary| Includes information about the phishing incidents that make up the campaign.
 Some fields display the number of phishing incidents (in parenthesis) in which every detail of the campaign was observed.|